Lokankara/Quiz/src/main/resources/quiz-set_4.md

 - ACLs

 **Explanation:**
-"AWS Shield" is incorrect; DDoS protection only.
+AWS Shield is incorrect; DDoS protection only.
-"Subnets" is incorrect; subnets do not control per-instance traffic.
+Subnets is incorrect; subnets do not control per-instance traffic.
-"Security groups" is correct.
+Security groups is correct.
 Security groups are stateful; they automatically allow response traffic for allowed inbound requests.
-"ACLs" is incorrect; network ACLs are stateless and require explicit outbound rules.
+ACLs is incorrect; network ACLs are stateless and require explicit outbound rules.

 ---